Rules for heavy vehicles

 You may only stop on the shoulder of roads in non-built-up areas.

 You can contact your local council if you have a stopping or parking issue relating to a heavy vehicle.

 You must not drive past a bridge load limit sign, or a gross mass limit sign, if the maximum gross mass of your vehicle is above the limit shown on the sign.

 Using low gears

-When driving a truck or bus on steep routes (such as Cunningham's Gap or the Toowoomba Range) you must drive in a gear low enough to limit your speed without relying on your primary brake.
+When driving a truck or bus on steep routes (such as Cunningham's Gap, the Kuranda Range or the Toowoomba Range) you must drive in a gear low enough to limit your speed without relying on your primary brake.

 This rule is designed to reduce brake fade and the potential of serious accidents.